kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/06_More_Components.md

 ### Moving video lists to the application state

-With the new `onWatchedButtonPressed` and `unwatchedVideo` props for the `videoPlayer` component, we still need to adjust its usage site in the `app` component.
+With the new `onWatchedButtonPressed` and `unwatchedVideo` props for the `VideoPlayer` component, we still need to adjust its usage site in the `App` component.
 But first, let's think about what it is supposed to do.

 When the button is clicked, a video should either be: